 The programme is composed of nine modules, as described below:

-The first module addresses legal foundations of the multilevel-system governing the food sector at the international level.
+International Trade Law: The first Module addresses the legal foundations of the multilevel system governing the food sector at the international level.
 The lectures unveil how WTO law shapes and constrains EU Food Law and how national measures are still used to promote the increase of production by means of subsidies and restrictions on market access.
 Customs regulation is also addressed, as well as the analysis of the most relevant contracts relevant for the international trade of agri-food products.

-European and International Food Safety Regulation: The second Module focuses on the rules governing food chain safety, namely its hygiene and health security, nutritional, hygienic and toxicological characteristics.
-Students also learn about the mechanisms set up at the EU level to guarantee food safety and management of emergency situations.
+European and International Food Safety Regulation: The second Module focuses on the rules governing the safety of the food chain, namely its hygiene and health security, nutritional and toxicological characteristics.
+Students also learn about the mechanisms set up at EU level to guarantee food safety and management of emergency situations.

-The third module provides students with a comprehensive overview of the EU “Food Quality Policies”, namely the rules governing organic farming, protected geographical indications of origin, brands, private collective marks and signs of quality.
-The particular discipline of the trade of wine and spirits, the sensorial analysis of food and the important issue of the “Made in” market complete this section.
+Food Quality Policies: The third Module provides students with a comprehensive overview of the EU “Food Quality Policies”, namely the rules governing organic farming, protected geographical indications of origin, brands, private collective marks and signs of quality.
+The particular discipline of the trade of wine and spirits, and the EU system of plant variety protection complete this part of the Master’s program.